 Henry Zuccarello is an award-winning composer, arranger, and trombonist hailing from Boston, Massachusetts.

-Zuccarello will graduate from the jazz studies program Oberlin Conservatory in 2025 with a double major in jazz composition and jazz trombone performance, having studied under Jay Ashby, Gerald Cannon, and Dr. Eddie Henderson.
-During his time at Oberlin, he has had the opportunity to work and perform with many jazz luminaries such as Gerald Cannon, Dan Wall, Billy Hart, Gary Bartz, and Justin Robinson.
+Zuccarello currently studies at the Eastman School of Music under Christine Jensen and Marshall Gilkes.
+Previously, Zuccarello graduated from the jazz studies program at Oberlin Conservatory with a double major in jazz composition and jazz trombone performance, having studied under Jay Ashby, Gerald Cannon, and Dr. Eddie Henderson.
+During his time at Oberlin, he had the opportunity to work and perform with many jazz luminaries such as Gerald Cannon, Dan Wall, Billy Hart, Gary Bartz, and Justin Robinson.
 Outside of his formal education, he has also studied privately under composers John Wallace and Bob Pilkington.